How Does Traditional State Licensing Work?

 - IMLC: 1–3 weeks for LOQ + 1–7 days per additional license

 The more states you need, the greater the time savings with the IMLC.
+We run the full math in IMLC vs Single-State License: Real Cost and Time Comparison (2026).

 Cost Comparison